carpentries-lab/python-aos-lesson/_episodes/08-defensive.md

 - "Use `try`/`except` blocks to catch and handle exceptions."
 - "Explain what an assertion is."
 - "Add assertions that check the program's state is correct."
-- "Debug Python scripts using the `pdb` library."
 - "Identify sources of more advanced lessons on code testing."
 keypoints:
 - "Program defensively, i.e., assume that errors are going to arise, and write code to detect them when they do."
+- "Put `try`/`except` blocks in programs to catch and handle exceptions."
 - "Put assertions in programs to check their state as they run, and to help readers understand how those programs are supposed to work."
-- "The `pdb` library can be used to debug a Python script by stepping through line-by-line."
-- "Software Carpentry has more advanced lessons on code testing."
+- "Consult more advanced lessons on code testing."
 ---

 > ## Scientist's nightmare